 Education clients can also draw on Chambers’ core strengths in competition law, employment law, EU law and procurement law.

 Members of chambers have particular expertise in the law concerning the education of disabled children and young people and those with special educational needs.
-Members have advised and spoken regularly on the new duties owed to these children under Part 3 of the Children and Families Act 2014 and have acted in the first judicial review case brought under the new legislation (R (L and P) v Warwickshire CC EWHC 203 (Admin)).
-Members also acted in the recent case (Messenger-Jones) which successfully challenged the proposed reductions in entitlement to Disabled Students Allowance for disabled students in higher education.
+Members have advised and spoken regularly on the new duties owed to these children under Part 3 of the Children and Families Act 2014 and acted in the first judicial review case brought under the new legislation (R (L and P) v Warwickshire CC).
+Members also acted in a case which successfully challenged the proposed reductions in entitlement to Disabled Students Allowance for disabled students in higher education and a case in which they successfully challenged the reorganisation of special schools in Somerset.

 Specific areas of education law expertise include: